Kevin-Mok/provotum-v2/README.md

 In development mode, the frontend and backend will run on `localhost` for a better DX.

+Add your private key in [`private-key.ts.example`](https://github.com/Kevin-Mok/provotum-v2/blob/ganache/voting-authority/backend/src/private-key.ts.example), and then remove the `.example` extension from the filename.

 ```bash
 cd voting-authority/backend
 npm run serve:localhost